TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 9/Job 9.29.md

 ---

-I shall be condemned; Why then do I labor in vain?
+I shall be condemned.
+Why then do I labor in vain?